Written by Divinity Nutra, Updated on April 25, 2022

 Final Thoughts on Turmeric for Boosting Immunity

 Does turmeric boost the immune system with its antioxidant properties?
 The answer appears to be, yes.
-Although it’s not meant to be a cure-all for various diseases, it does seem to exhibit significant antioxidant and radical scavenging activity in the body.
+Although it’s not meant to be a cure-all for various diseases, it does exhibit significant antioxidant and radical scavenging activity in the body.

-Thus, a turmeric supplement may help reduce free radical content in the body and slow the cell death process.
+A turmeric supplement may help reduce free radical content in the body and slow the cell death process.
 This benefit makes curcumin an excellent contributor to overall mental and physical wellness and a potential ally against age-related diseases.
 (15)